Your Adventure of a Lifetime Begins Here!

 • Youth 16 – 18 require to be accompanied by parent.

 • PLEASE NOTE: Due to the nature of our tours and our subsequent close proximity to wild animals, children under the age of 16 years cannot be accommodated.
 Young children often become frightened or become overexcited and, with their exuberance, often scare the animals away from the viewing of the safari group.
-However, if you are interested in having a private tour for your own family & friends, and and would like to have your young children join you, I will be happy to help arrange that private tour for your family.
+However, if you are interested in having a private tour for your own family & friends, and and would like to have your young children join you, I will be happy to help arrange that private safari for your family.
 Please contact me personally for details and pricing.

 What is Included